Towards Imbalanced Motion: Part-Decoupling Network for Video Portrait Segmentation: Experiments

 \paragraph{Quantitative comparison on PP-HumanSeg14K} To further demonstrate the robustness of our method and the complexity of our MVPS dataset, we also train and evaluate our PDNet and several state-of-the-art unsupervised VOS methods on PP-HumanSeg14K~\cite{PP-HumanSeg} dataset.
 The comparison results are shown in \cref{tab:comparison-pp}.
 Our approach also achieves the best performance.
 Note that the overall performance on PP-HumanSeg14K dataset is significantly higher than that on MVPS dataset, which shows our proposed MVPS dataset is more challenging due to the complexity of our dataset.

 \paragraph{Qualitative comparison} To intuitively demonstrate the excellent performance of our method, we compare the visualization results of our method with state-of-the-art VOS methods on the test set of our MVPS dataset.
-As shown in \cref{fig:qualitative}, our method segments foreground portraits accurately in a variety of portrait numbers, portrait motion, portrait gestures and background scenes, especially in regions with unbalanced motion against the main bodies, while other methods incorrectly predict objects in backgrounds such as sofa, parcel, \etc. as foreground portrait area, or miss some regions of portraits even the whole portrait of someone.
+As shown in \cref{fig:qualitative}, our method segments foreground portraits accurately in a variety of portrait numbers, portrait motion, portrait gestures and background scenes, especially in regions with imbalanced motion against the main bodies, while other methods incorrectly predict objects in backgrounds such as sofa, parcel, \etc. as foreground portrait area, or miss some regions of portraits even the whole portrait of someone.
+Although our method has achieved good performance, there is still room for improvement.
+For instance, the segmentation results of boundary areas or regions near occluded objects are not yet satisfactory.
+We will focus on further enhancing the model's ability to handle details in our future work.